-Her primary influences are Yayoi Kusama, Rachmaninoff, Shakespeare, Aristotle, Greta Gerwig, Cy Twombly, Murakami, and Studio Ghibli films.
-She has held collaborative pianist positions at the Interlochen Academy of the Arts, the University of Michigan, and the Manhattan School of Music.
-Lucy has degrees from Western Michigan University and will graduate from the Manhattan School of Music in May 2018.
+Her primary influences are Yayoi Kusama, Rachmaninoff, Greta Gerwig, Cy Twombly, Murakami, and Studio Ghibli films.
+She has held collaborative pianist positions at New Yorrk University, Interlochen Academy of the Arts, the University of Michigan, and the Manhattan School of Music.

 Ms. Yao began studying at the age of 4, and has performed as a solo pianist, chamber musician, orchestral musician, and collaborative pianist throughout the world.
 She believes that musicianship and political identity are intertwined and is not afraid of having strong political views.
 She strives to be a conscientious musician who is open to unconventional possibilities of viewing music as an architectural landscape.
 In the past year, she has been exploring the different possibilities of expression by organizing concerts and shifting the focus off from "the performer" and onto a wider purpose.
 In the wake of extreme-right politics, she has forged efforts against Anti-Immigration practices in a concert with proceeds benefitting the ACLU, as well as a benefit concert for the Research for Lung Cancer Foundation.

 Lucy Yao has degrees from the Manhattan School of Music and Western Michigan University.
 She has studied with Inesa Sinkevych, Steve Drury, Anthony DeMare, Lori Sims, and Émile Naoumoff, to name a few.